PANNU123/luminous-installer/README.md

-# Stavbook Web Installer | A Web Installer
+# Luminous Web Installer | A Web Installer

 - [About](#about)
 - [Requirements](#requirements)